aws-samples/aws-deeplens-worker-safety-project/README.md

 * Choose US East (N. Virginia)
 * Click Next

-1. Leave default values for Configure Options screen and click Next
+4. Leave the default values for Configure Options screen and click Next
-2. Under Set permissions, uncheck all the four checkboxes.
+5. Under Set permissions, uncheck all the four checkboxes.
 NOTE: This step would allow us to make objects in your S3 bucket public.
 We are doing this to reduce a few steps in the module, but you should not do that for production workloads.
 Instead we recommended to use S3 Pre-Signed URLs to give time limited access to objects in S3.
-3. Click Next, and click Create bucket.
+6. Click Next, and click Create bucket.

 ### Create a cloud Lambda function